Arrival (ARVL) upgraded Issued by Wall Street Gurus

 ARVL’s Market Performance

-ARVL stocks went down by -0.62% for the week, with a monthly drop of -7.51% and a quarterly performance of -59.18%, while its annual performance rate touched -89.28%.
-The volatility ratio for the week stands at 10.10% while the volatility levels for the past 30 days are set at 9.54% for Arrival.
-The simple moving average for the period of the last 20 days is 1.43% for ARVL stocks with a simple moving average of -75.05% for the last 200 days.
+ARVL stocks went up by 3.16% for the week, with a monthly drop of -6.32% and a quarterly performance of -55.83%, while its annual performance rate touched -89.42%.
+The volatility ratio for the week stands at 9.48% while the volatility levels for the past 30 days are set at 9.71% for Arrival.
+The simple moving average for the period of the last 20 days is 4.19% for ARVL stocks with a simple moving average of -74.13% for the last 200 days.

 Analysts’ Opinion of ARVL